Life can be unkind and hard when young lives are taken from us much too early.

 In fact, it was none of these things.

-Around zero hours, I started having excruciating pain in my abdomen and called work to say I would not be going back – again.
+Around zero hours, I started having excruciating pain in my abdomen and called work to say I would not be going in – again.

 Whatever was brewing inside me, it kept on growing.
-It had purged anything fluid out of my body and I was unable to eat.
+It had purged everything from my body and I was unable to eat.
 I felt run down all the time, my thoughts fought to stay positive, and I tried to keep on working.

 In between being absent because of my severe MS fatigue, agonising facial and eye pain, and abdominal pain, planned events all went down the drain.